-GSACRD schools have adopted a pyramid of support framework for Supporting Positive Behavior and pursuing excellence in learning in all students.
 The pyramid has three levels of support.
-The first level is UNIVERSAL SUPPORT for all students in the school and in a classroom.
-The second level is TARGETED SUPPORT where some students who require extra support to build the skills they need.
-The third level if INTENSIVE INDIVIDUALIZED SUPPORTS for students who require very specialized supports.
+The first level is UNIVERSAL SUPPORTS for all students in the school and in a classroom.
+The second level is TARGETED SUPPORTS where some students who require extra support to build the skills they need.
+The third level includes INTENSIVE INDIVIDUALIZED SUPPORTS for students who require very specialized support.